eecs280staff/tutorials/docs/setup_vscode_macos.md

 <img src="images/vscode_macos_002.png" width="768px" />

 Clear out the search bar in the extensions panel.
-You should see:
+Under the "Installed" section, you should see:
 - C/C++
 - CodeLLDB